drakkan/sftpgo/README.md

 If you don't configure any private host keys, the daemon will use `id_rsa` in the configuration directory.
 If that file doesn't exist, the daemon will attempt to autogenerate it (if the user that executes SFTPGo has write access to the config-dir).
 The server supports any private key format supported by [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/keys.go#L32).

-Before starting `sftpgo` a dataprovider must be configured.

-SQL scripts to create the required database structure can be found inside the source tree [sql](./sql "sql") directory.
-The SQL scripts filename is, by convention, the date as `YYYYMMDD` and the suffix `.sql`.
-You need to apply all the SQL scripts for your database ordered by name, for example `20190828.sql` must be applied before `20191112.sql` and so on.

 The `sftpgo` configuration file contains the following sections:

 - **"sftpd"**, the configuration for the SFTP server